We often compare ourselves to other Christians who seem to have it all together.

 But some of them said, “Could not he who opened the eyes of the blind man have kept this man from dying?”

 I love John’s use of irony in his Gospel.
 When the some of the people expressed doubt about “he who opened the eyes of the blind,” the truth is a resounding “YES, Jesus could have kept Lazarus from dying.”

 And sandwiched in the middle of this journey is a moment of mourning.

-If it were any other human about to exercise extraordinary power like Jesus, we’d puff up our chests and tell everyone to simmer the heck down.
+I imagine our current Christian culture in the above scene.
+We’d puff up our chests and tell everyone to simmer the heck down.
 We’d say cheer-up, chin-up, and not to worry because “Lazarus is in a better place.”

-Jesus felt pain and sadness here.
+Jesus feels pain and sadness here.

 Lord over Sadness

 The shortest verse of the English Bible says “Jesus wept.”

 He weeps in response to seeing the pain of others around Him.
 He mourns with Martha and Mary, the sisters of Lazarus.
 He cries over the loss of a friend.